HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 How to Use a Line Counter Reel Effectively

 Remember, what we're trying to do here is take as many lures to the fish as quickly as possible.
 If you haven't located the fish yet, drop the rigs back to various depths: a shallow line, a mid-depth line, and a deep line.
-Many fisherman will talk about covering as much area as possible when locating fish in a lake.
+Many fishermen will talk about covering as much area as possible when locating fish in a lake.
 By staggering the depth of your presentations, you'll not only be covering surface area, but also various depths.
 Now you're covering lake volume, not just lake area.

-If you find willing biters at a certain depth, just read off the line counter reading and adjust your other rigs to target the same depth.
+If you find willing biters at a certain depth, just read the off-the-line counter reading and adjust your other rigs to target the same depth.
 On countless occasions I've been fighting a fish and yelled the line counter depth to my buddy to make a quick adjustment, resulting in an immediate double hook-up.

 In addition to trolling, line counters are a golden ticket for jigging to suspended fish.
-Sure its easy to jig to fish belly down on the bottom, anyone can find the bottom, but how about targeting a school of walleye suspended in the thermocline at 20'?
+Sure it's easy to jig to fish belly down on the bottom, anyone can find the bottom, but how about targeting a school of walleye suspended in the thermocline at 20'?
 Or mooching a herring to the bottom of a suspended school of baitfish for aggressively feeding salmon?
 Both are made much simpler with a line counter.

 Another great use of line counter reels is preventing snags when jigging in very rough structure.
 A lot of time can be lost snagging gear, breaking lines, re-spooling, and retying jigs.
 Instead, drop your jig down, take a good mental note that the rocks are at 140', reel up a few cranks to 135', and leave it there.
-On the next drop, just take it back to 135' and call is close enough.
-This can be a life saver when fishing with inexperienced guests who always seem to have a knack for losing your gear in the rocks.
+On the next drop, just take it back to 135' and the call is close enough.
+This can be a lifesaver when fishing with inexperienced guests who always seem to have a knack for losing your gear in the rocks.

-What to look for in a Line Counter Trolling Reel
+What to Look For in a Line Counter Trolling Reel

 First off, line counters only exist on trolling/casting reels.
-Don't go looking for a line counter spinning reel, you won't find one, and there's good reason for that.
+Don't go looking for a line counter spinning reel, you won't find one, and there's a good reason for that.